azrsh/azcc/README.md

 ## Usage
 Makefile outputs `bin/genX/azcc`(`X` is the generation of azcc).
+After running make command, you can do the following:
 ```sh
 $ cpp source.c > source.i
 $ bin/genX/azcc source.i > source.s